stanbubnoff/logmark/README.md

 !['file screen2'](./docs/img/file_screen2.png)

 ## Roadmap
-I'm thinking about developing the library without much damage to its simplicity and minimalism.
+I hope to keep developing the library without compromising on its simplicity and minimalism.
 If there are suggestions, then forks and pull request are welcome!

-If you would like to see some functionality, you can open issue
+If you would like to see some functionality, you can open an issue.

 I plan to add functionality for daily file rotation in the near future.
 ## Contributing
-Use StandardJS style and SonarLint and welcome!
+Use StandardJS style and SonarLint - contributions are welcome!
 ## Support project
-If you want to support the project with a small donation for my small contribution to open source, I will be very very happy!)
+If you want to support the project with a small donation for my small contribution to open source, I will be very very happy!

 BTC: bc1q4my5g4jf9cy0gzqams9mp06kmyuj59qgpwmrh6
 ETH: 0x2C4e8803ecF2E44D55aF615dF8476C786B5b764a
 USDT: 0x2C4e8803ecF2E44D55aF615dF8476C786B5b764a
 USDC: 0x2C4e8803ecF2E44D55aF615dF8476C786B5b764a

-Also a simple support will be a simple star on github :)
+Also, giving me a simple "star" on GitHub is an easy way to support :)

 Thanks!